PurandharPatnala/First-C-Programme-with-If-and-Else-Conditions/README.md

 # First-C-Programme-with-If-and-Else-Conditions
 Here is my first C++ Programme with If and Else Ladder.
-Kindly have a look and suggest me if anything.......
+Kindly have a look and suggest me how can i use **Break** statements in this code.......

 #include<iostream>